Bangkok governor's election handily won by opposition figure - NewsBreak

 Bangkok governor's election handily won by opposition figure

-BANGKOK — (AP) — Residents of the Thai capital Bangkok, in their first opportunity in nine years to vote for their city’s governor, have elected an independent politician seen as representing opponents of the country’s military-backed government, results released early Monday showed.
+Residents of the Thai capital Bangkok, in their first opportunity in nine years to vote for their city’s governor, have elected an independent politician seen as representing opponents of the country’s military-backed government, results released Monday showed.

 He competed in a field of 31 candidates, with voter turnout just under 61%.